Sudden-Drop/PetCafe-Prerelease/README.md

 - `x.y.z-beta…`: more stable versions.

 # FAQ
-## I Found a Problem With One of The Prelrease Versions
+## I Found a Problem With One of The Prerelease Versions
 Please open [a bug report](https://github.com/Sudden-Drop/PetCafe-Prerelease/issues) and let me know!
 Make sure to include which version of PetCafe you were using (you can see a build version in the bottm left side of the title screen) and on what OS you were playing.

 ## When will PetCafe be fully released?